 John Hickenlooper Biography: In His Own Words – Video Exclusive, Platform, Policies

 John Wright Hickenlooper, Jr. is the former two-time mayor of Denver and governor of Colorado.
 He ran as a Democratic candidate for the 2020 presidential election against Joe Biden, Bernie Sanders, Elizabeth Warren, Kamala Harris and many others.
-He dropped his campaign on August 15, 2019, and now may instead run for the U.S. Senate against Sen. Cory Gardner (R-Colorado).
+He dropped his campaign on August 15, 2019, and is now a U.S. Senator for Colorado.
 In this biography, Hickenlooper tells his story in his own words.

 JOHN HICKENLOOPER BIO: AGE, EARLY LIFE, FAMILY, BACKGROUND, EDUCATION